acl-org/emnlp-2024/_pages/calls/Main Conference Papers.md

 ## Paper Submission Information
-Papers may be submitted to the ARR 2024 June cycle (link to be provided later) Papers that have received reviews and a meta-review from ARR (whether from the ARR 2024 June cycle or an earlier ARR cycle) may be committed to EMNLP (link to be provided later).
+Papers may be submitted to the ARR 2024 June cycle (link to be provided later).
+Papers that have received reviews and a meta-review from ARR (whether from the ARR 2024 June cycle or an earlier ARR cycle) may be committed to EMNLP (link to be provided later).